QuantEcon/python_lecture_sandpit/source/rst/odu_v2.rst

 -  :math:`\pi_{t-1}` is close to either :math:`0` or :math:`1`, which
    means the priori is strong.

-One question of interest is whether worker will get employed earlier or not, when the actual ruling distribution is :math:`g` instead of :math:`f`?
-The argument has two aspects that go in the oppsite directions.
+Will an unemployed  worker accept an offer earlier or not, when the actual ruling distribution is :math:`g` instead of :math:`f`?

+Two countervailing effects are at work.

--  if f generates, then w is more likely to be low, but we also expect :math:`\pi` to move to 1 and lower the threshold for getting employed (worker being less selective),
+-  if f generates successive wage offers, then :math:`w` is more likely to be low, but :math:`\pi` is moving up toward to 1, which lowers the reservation wage, i.e., the worker becomes  less selective the longer he or she remains unemployed.
--  if g generates, then w is more likely to be high, but we also expect :math:`\pi` to move to 0 and increase the threshold for getting employed (worker being more selective).
+-  if g generates wage offers , then :math:`w` is more likely to be high, but :math:`\pi` is moving downward toward 0, increasing the reservation wage, i.e., the worker becomes  more selective the longer he or she remains unemployed.

-Quantitatively, the lower right figure sheds lights on which part of the argument is dominant in this example.
-It shows the probability of worker accepting an offer at different π, when :math:`f` or :math:`g` generates the wage offer.
-As it implies, under the current parameterization, worker is always more likely to accept an offer even if the worker believes the true distribution is :math:`g` and therefore is relatively more selective.
+Quantitatively, the lower right figure sheds lights on which effect dominates in this example.

+It shows the probability that a previously unemployed  worker accepts an offer at different values of :math:`\pi` when :math:`f` or :math:`g` generates wage offers.

+That graph shows that for the particular :math:`f` and :math:`g` in this example, the worker is always more likely to accept an offer when :math:`f` generates the data  even when :math:`\pi` is close to zero so that  the worker believes the true distribution is :math:`g` and therefore is relatively more selective.

 The empirical cumulative distribution of the duration of unemployment verifies our conjecture.

 .. code-block:: python3